Frequently Asked Questions

 If I submit a property tax protest request through your website, how long will I have to wait to hear the outcome?

-Hearings are scheduled by Tarrant Appraisal District (TAD) and I don’t have any control over the scheduling.
-Once hearings start, I will be in back-to-back hearings every Monday–Saturday, until the hearing docket is complete.
+Hearings are scheduled by Tarrant Appraisal District (TAD) and the Firm does not have any control over the scheduling.
+Once hearings start, the Firm will be in back-to-back hearings every Monday–Saturday, until the hearing docket is complete.

 I submitted my Property Tax Protest request through your website, but I want to talk to you about my property.
 Can I do that?

 Absolutely.
 You know your property better than anyone.
-The more information you can give me about your property, the better.
-You can schedule a designated conference call time with me between May 16–May 30, 2021 to discuss your property.
+The more information you can give the Firm about your property, the better.
+You can schedule a designated conference call time with Ms. Lowery Gallagher between May 22–June 4, 2022 to discuss your property.

-Before May 16, 2021, I’m focused on client intake and ensuring my clients’ Notices of Protest are complete and filed timely, but am available to answer any quick questions about becoming a client or clarifying the property tax protest process.
+Before May 22, 2022, the Firm is focused on client intake and ensuring clients’ Notices of Protest are complete and filed timely.
+However, the Firm will be available to answer any quick questions about becoming a client or clarifying the property tax protest process — CLICK HERE to schedule time on the Firm’s calendar.
+CLICK HERE to request a Free Cursory Review.

-After May 30, 2021, I’m focused on building my client’s cases, which is my top priority.
-So, if you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 16–May 30, 2021.
+After June 4, 2022, the Firm is focused on building client cases, which is the Firm’s top priority.
+So, if you are a client and you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 22–June 4, 2022.

 My house needs a lot of repairs.
 Is that considered at all during the hearing?